-- d.
+e.
 Authorities Cited in Rulings' Analysis Regarding Gain Realization.
 The rulings made reference to two prior revenue rulings, Rev. Rul.
 72-243 (transfer of interest of current trust beneficiary to trust remainderman treated as amount realized from exchange of capital assets); Rev. Rul.
-69-486 (non pro rata distribution of property, where instrument and local law did not authorize non pro rata distributions, was equivalent to pro rata distribution followed by exchange between beneficiaries in an exchange subject to §1001).
-The gain recognition rulings were strongly criticized by some panelists at the Heckerling Institute, as not being supported by the cited revenue rulings.
-The application of the uniform basis rules and the tax treatment afforded to the amounts received by the beneficiaries for the value of their actuarial interests is confusing, to say the least, under PLRs 201932001-201932010. - e.
-Deemed Constructive Purchase by Current Remaindermen of Interests of Son and Successor Remainder Treated as Sale of Exchange Transaction. - (1) Why Is it a Sale or Exchange?
-Without supplying any rationale, the rulings treat the Current Remaindermen (G3) as having purchased the interests of the son (G2) and the Successor Remaindermen (G4).
-The initial deemed purchase assumption is not apparent on the face of the transaction.
-Trust distributions, including distributions on the termination of a trust, are generally not treated as sale or exchange taxable events.
-Why distributions of each beneficiary's interest (based on actuarial values) on an early termination of the trust is treated as a sale or exchange is not explained.
-Ed Morrow summarizes, "Beneficiaries in a commutation are not transferring property to another in the traditional sense as much as transmuting it into a different form."
-Morrow, Early Trust Terminations.
+69-486 (non pro rata distribution of property, where instrument and local law did not authorize non pro rata distributions, was equivalent to pro rata distribution followed by exchange between beneficiaries in an exchange subject to \$1001).
+The cited revenue rulings, by themselves, do not support the conclusion in the rulings regarding the commutation of the trust under the nonjudicial settlement agreement, and the logic of the rulings is rather puzzling.
+The application of the uniform basis rules and the tax treatment afforded to the amounts received by the beneficiaries for the value of their actuarial interests is confusing, to say the least, under PLRs 201932001-201932010.

+f.
+Deemed Constructive Purchase by Current Remaindermen of Interests of Son and Successor Remainder Treated as Sale of Exchange Transaction.

+(1) Why Is it a Sale or Exchange?
+Clash Between Regulations.
+A tension exists between